pilotmoon/popclipweb/site/home.md

 import NewsBox from './components/NewsBox.vue'
 </script>

+# PopClip Documentation Homepage

 <NewsBox />

-# Welcome

-Welcome to the official website for PopClip, the Mac utility tool that pops up with a menu of actions when you select text on your screen.
+**Welcome** to the official website for PopClip, the Mac utility tool that pops up with a menu of actions when you select text on your screen.

 ![PopClip screenshot](/popclip.jpg "Screenshot of PopClip")